ezflashiv/EZ-Flash-IV-Client-2014/VIM-default-keystrokes.md

 * `J` - join the next line to the current line
 * `f(` - moves the cursor to the first occurence of "("
 * `t(` - moves the cursor right before the first occurence of "("
-* `di"` - removes the contents cursor points at that is being wrapped by double quotes
+* `di"` - removes the contents that is being wrapped by double quotes on the same line
-* `ci"` - removes the contents cursor points at that is being wrapped by double quotes and switches to **Insert mode**
+* `ci"` - removes the contents that is being wrapped by double quotes on the same line and switches to **Insert mode**
+* `da"` - removes the double quotes with contents inside

 #### Visual mode